mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 The `qualifiers` is used to define the qualifier fields to be used in the operation.
 It usually refers to the `WHERE` expression of SQL statements.
 If not given, the primary key (or identity) field will be used.

 The `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
-By default, a temporary table (ie: `#TableName`) is used.
+By default, a temporary table (i.e.: `#TableName`) is used.

 #### Caveats